drzzle-app/picazzo/README.md

 ```
 This task will take the fontello icons/files from ```./src/icons/``` and add them to the relative location for each theme in ```dist/```.
 The icons page also auto generates it's content from the fontello config file.

-## SCSS Breakdown
+## LESS Breakdown
-The styling for Picazzo _the app_ is separated from everything else, those core scss files are located in ```./src/scss/Picazzo/``` and are compiled by webpack.
+The styling for Picazzo _the app_ is separated from everything else, those core LESS files are located in ```./src/less/picazzo/``` and are compiled by webpack.
 The themes on the other hand are different.
-Those are compiled into ```dist/``` by gulp and their core files are located in  ```./src/scss/themes/```.
+Those are compiled into ```dist/``` by gulp and their core files are located in  ```./src/less/themes/```.
 You'll notice each droplet has a ```themes/``` directory.
 This is in case the same droplet will need to look different in each theme, if they are not needed, they can be removed.

 Themes exist to give droplets default styling.
 These styles can be overridden in the editor by users.

 ## Maintainable CSS
-We go by the maintainable CSS rules when writing css/scss.
+We go by the maintainable CSS rules when writing css/less.
 Please make sure you are aware of these before contributing.
 You can read the documentation here: [Read Docs](https://maintainablecss.com/chapters/introduction/)

 ## Further Vue documentation regarding this app
 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).